rmzetti/hover-exec/README.md

 [2] "print(\"$1=<<\"+str($1)+\">>\")"
 [3] "temp.py"
 ```
-Note: the horrifying regex replacement string to ensure any `\` in `currentFolder` are appropriately escaped.
+*Note: the horrifying regex replacement string above to ensure any `\` in `currentFolder` are appropriately escaped.*
 ```
 "hover-exec.julia":
 [0] "'julia '+temp",